systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 If you want to walk through the action steps of this tutorial - without the context and explanation - you can follow the steps below.

 ## 1. Add and Configure a Docker Image:
-* **Add a Docker `Image`** asset to the Workspace from the `Asset Panel`.
+* **Add a Docker `Image`** asset to the Canvas from the `Asset Panel`.
 You will see the progress bar update, indicating that System Initiative is updating the Model of your infrastructure.
 * **Investigate the Qualification failure** by clicking on the red X in the `Diagram Outline Panel`.
 The error arises because your registry has no Docker `Image` with that name (in the screenshot example it's 'si-2660').
 * **Configure the Asset**
   * Go to the `Selected Assets Panel` and change the `si/name`  of the Docker `Image` asset to `systeminit/whiskers`.
 Press 'Enter'.